tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_15D_basic_sphinx.rst

     - string: solve, read, both

   * Description: Specify what to do in the formal solution, solving from standard initialization (solve), read a previous solution and continue iterating (both), or read a previous solution and just perform the last formal solutions (read).
+WARNING: When using both with an only intensity solution file, it will be assumed that such a solution is fully converged.

 FORCE
 -----